JetBrains/kotlin-playground/README.md

 - `data-min-compiler-version="1.0.7"`: Minimum target Kotlin [compiler version](https://try.kotlinlang.org/kotlinServer?type=getKotlinVersions)

-- `on-fly-highlight="true|false"`: Errors and warnings check for each change in the editor.
+- `highlight-on-fly="true|false"`: Errors and warnings check for each change in the editor.
 Defaults to false.

 - `indent="4"`: How many spaces a block should be indented.
 Defaults to 4.